Galileo Academy of Science and Technology: American football

 Largely due its alumnus O. J. Simpson, Galileo was well known for its American football team.
-Galileo's arch enemy is reputed to be the Eagles of George Washington High School, though the Cardinals of Lowell High School have been a rising challenge.

 The football field that dominates the second block of Galileo was formerly named in honor of O. J. Simpson.
 However, after Simpson's trial for murder in 1995, the football field was renamed George White Field.
 The two twin apartment buildings that face the northern side of the football field are the Fontana buildings, which were supposedly built to echo and magnify the sounds of the football games.

 Galileo's football team has had three undefeated seasons throughout the school's history.
 In 1988, the Lions defeated McAteer High School becoming the first football team in San Francisco history to go 12–0.
 The second undefeated season was in 1990 and the third was in 2002 when the Lions defeated the Washington Eagles.

 From the end of the 2006 season through the first game of the 2009 season, Galileo had an 18-game losing streak, going winless in both 2007 (0–7) and 2008 (0–9).
 After losing the first game of the 2009 season, the Lions won 9 out of their final 11 games, punctuated by a 35–0 win over the Lincoln High School Mustangs in the San Francisco AAA Turkey Bowl, capturing their 16th city championship.
 Lincoln had won 4 consecutive AAA championships in a row prior to the 2009 season from 2005-2008.
 It was Galileo's 16th San Francisco AAA championship overall.

 Four years later in 2013, the Lions (led by quarterback Kyle Nelson and running back Ronzel Fox) prevailed once again over the Lincoln High Mustangs in the AAA-Turkey Bowl by a score of 34–30.
 It was Galileo's record 17th city championship.

 In 2017, Galileo won the school's 18th city championship and advanced to the state playoffs.
 The Lions beat the Rio Vista High Rams in the Northern California championship and the Vincent Memorial Scots in the State championship.
 It was the first state football championship for any San Francisco AAA school.

+Extracurricular

+Galileo is also home to the FIRST Robotics Competition Team 4669 - Galileo Robotics.
+Galileo Robotics was founded in 2013 by Galileo’s students and computer science teachers.
+Since then, Galileo's students work each year to build, program, and design a robot to compete at nearby competitions such as the San Francisco Regional and the East Bay Regional.